-Goal-setting allows measuring progress.
+Goal-setting allows for measuring progress.

 When your child sets goals, it becomes easy to track their progress.
 They also get motivated when they see improvements from their previous performance.

 Goal-setting improves your child’s level of focus since they follow a clear pathway to success.
 These actions play a significant role in preventing children from feeling frustrated, stressed, or overwhelmed.
-Goal-setting also reduces the chances of losing hopes and encourages students to focus more on activities that drive them to achieve their goals.
+Goal-setting also reduces the chances of losing hope and encourages students to focus more on activities that drive them to achieve their goals.